 How a mother gives birth can determine the likelihood she’ll have health complications, according to new research.

-Women undergoing their first cesarean delivery have a higher rate of intensive care unit (ICU) admission compared to women who give birth vaginally or have a repeat cesarean, according to a new study from the Centers for Disease Control and Prevention (CDC).
+Women undergoing their first cesarean delivery have a higher rate of intensive care unit (ICU) admission compared to women who give birth vaginally or have a repeat cesarean, according to a new study from the

 Researchers compared the incidence of four “maternal morbidities” (health complications associated with labor and delivery) in a new study from the CDC National Center for Health Statistics, the CDC National Vital Statistics System, and the U.S. Department of Health and Human Services.

 The safest way to give birth, according to the study, is vaginally.
 Women who gave birth by vaginal delivery with no previous cesarean delivery had the lowest rate of the four studied complications.

 The complications were a ruptured uterus, unplanned hysterectomy, ICU admission, and maternal blood transfusion.